zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 ```
 This is for the http post request.
 The first element is a symbol for the http post request
-The second one is a the url
+The second one is the url
 The thrid one is the mappings between url-format and request data
-The forth is the mappings for the http post body data and the request data;
+The forth is the mappings is the mappings beetween the http post request body and the request data;
 The fifth is the description of the API.

-The there are keywords for the urlAndRequestDataMappings and requestBodyAndRequestDataMappings for make it easier.
+There are keywords for the urlAndRequestDataMappings and requestBodyAndRequestDataMappings to make the works easier.

 urlAndRequestDataMappings:
     selfMappings: It will self mapping the request data to the url-format based on the same key.
 requestBodyAndRequestDataMappings: